 Another human being should never be our everything.
 Therefore, we should not look to our spouses to fill up our empty spaces.
 Only the Lord Jesus can do this for us.
 Placing this expectation on another person is unfair, because it is beyond their capability.
 We were created to worship and have fellowship with our Creator.
 In marriage, both spouses are to join together with an understanding of their purpose to be unified in Christ, always putting God first, and always seeking Him first.

 Hannah went to the Source of all blessings for the desire of her heart, and this must be our practice as well.
 After conceiving and having a son, she declared in 1Samuel 2:1(NLT), “My heart rejoices in the Lord!”
 Hannah knew from whence her deliverance came.
 It did not come from her husband; it came from trusting and believing God!
 This is the way all our problems and issues are resolved, by taking it to the Lord in prayer and believing in His promises with all that we are.
 He hears our cries, He knows our hearts, and He will bless and deliver us when we place our trust firmly in Him. ■

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.

-“Take Life in Small Chewable Bites”, written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2021.
+“My Heart Rejoices in the Lord”, written for DomesticAbuseAwareness.Org ©2022.
 All rights reserved.
 All done to the glory of God through Jesus Christ, our Lord!